How much are tickets?

 The use of cameras, video cameras, cellular phones, or any other kind of recording device is strictly prohibited.

 Anyone looking for Lost and Found items can call 510 647–2992 and leave a message for the house manager.

 Is the Theatre available for rentals?

 During periods when Berkeley Rep’s facilities are not in use for the Theatre’s own performances and events, these spaces are available for rental.
-Spaces available for public use include the Roda Theatre, Thrust Stage, theatre lobbies, and Narsai David Courtyard, as well as rooms suitable for meetings, classes, and rehearsals.
+Spaces available for public use include the Roda Theatre, Peet’s Theatre, theatre lobbies, and Narsai David Courtyard, as well as rooms suitable for meetings, classes, and rehearsals.
 Non-profit rates are available for qualifying community organizations.
 Learn more.

 How can I become a volunteer usher?